ldfritz/blank-calendar-pdf/README.txt

 # Calendar Generator

-Generate a PDF of a calendar month.
+Generate a PDF calendar of the given month.

+## Requirements

+* Ruby
+* Prawn
+* OptionParser
+* Minitest